 1966 - The Vaughn Residence Remodel, no location given.
 Status unknown.

 1967 - The Sorrel Wildhorn Residence Remodel, 16517 Las Casas Place, Pacific Palisades CA. Sold to Jessie Bochco.
 Remodeled and added onto around 2008.
 Photos by Kent Von Severin.
-Sold in 2012 Thomas Knoll and Cheryl Dimont in 2012.
+Sold in 2012 Thomas Knoll and Cheryl Dimont.

 1967 - The Cohee Residence, 8400 Skyline Drive, Los Angeles CA. A house was built there in 1972, not by Kappe.

 1967 - The James F. Digby Residence Addition, 20773 Big Rock Drive, Malibu CA. Added a trellis, storage area, and master suite.
 Deeded to the Digby Trust.
 Sold in 2002 to Clark Spencer.
 Sold in 2007 to Melinda Moore.
 Sold in 2009 to Jun Liu Zheng.